imskm/phpframework/Components/JoloRecharge/README.md

 	'txn'		=> '123',   /* orderid that you generated not Jolo */
 ]);

-// dispute reporting of previous transaction was successful
+// Dispute reporting of previous transaction was successful
 // If it was successful then $result is true else false
 // ** If there was no dispute then $result is false if ($result === true) {